Rmartinez2020/README_Generator/ReadMe.md

   ## Project Description

-  As a user i want to generate read me files by answering questions about my project
+  As a user I want to generate a read me file after answering questions about my project.

   ## Table of Contents